Edinburgh Princes Street (1870-1965)

 Opened on the Caledonian Railway.

 This was a major terminus in Edinburgh originally opened in 1870 and entirely rebuilt in 1893-94.
+After the reconstruction the main station building was a single storey (but very high).
 In its final form, it had seven platforms, a 850 foot glass bayed roof and the "Caledonian Hotel", built 1899-1903.
 There was much in common with the architectural style of Glasgow Central station.
-On the concourse was a noted clock in a "wooden castle".
+On the concourse was a noted clock in a 'wooden castle'.

 Princes Street station closed completely on 6 September 1965 and the trainshed and platforms were largely demolished by 1970.
 The hotel remains intact and open.